Safety & Thermal Management | BESS Guide

 Includes:

-• Ingress protection (dust/water)
+• Ingress protection for dust and water exposure

 • Flood mitigation planning

-• Seismic anchoring (where required)
+• Seismic anchoring where applicable

-• Access controls and labeling
+• Access control measures and safety labeling

 Safety and Thermal Management in Microgrid Operation